seinecle/mk99/src/main/asciidoc/subdir/personalisation_temp_html.md

 === b.
 Not just Feltron
 Insurance companies are interested in boosting individual health, using connected objects as monitoring devices

-image:autodesk.jpg[align="center",title="http://www.forbes.com/sites/parmyolson/2014/06/19/wearable-tech-health-insurance/[Employee at Autodeck wearing a Jawbone as part of a company challenge]"][align="center",title="http://www.forbes.com/sites/parmyolson/2014/06/19/wearable-tech-health-insurance/
+image:autodesk.jpg[align="center",title="http://www.forbes.com/sites/parmyolson/2014/06/19/wearable-tech-health-insurance/[Employee at Autodeck wearing a Jawbone as part of a company challenge]"]

 Companies are looking to provide a 360 degree solution to health and well being through constant monitoring: